-Carleton University’s Alternative Spring Break (ASB) program is an immersive community-engaged learning experience that connects students to domestic and international partners committed to positive social change.
-During the Winter Reading Week, students learn about social, environmental, and cultural issues impacting their host community, while supporting meaningful, community-identified projects.
+Carleton University’s Alternative Spring Break (ASB) program is an immersive community-engaged learning experience that connects students to domestic and international partner communities.

-With your help, even more dedicated and deserving students will be able to participate this year.
+With your help, even more dedicated and deserving students will be able to participate in the Alternative Spring Break (ASB).